data-science-extensions/toolbox-pyspark/docs/usage/application.md

 <div class="grid cards" markdown>

-- **:material-numeric-1-circle-outline: Why design a functional-oriented package, and not use object-oriented methodology?**
+- **:material-numeric-1-circle-outline: Why design a functional-oriented package, and not use object-oriented methodology? :material-function-variant:**

     ---

     Because of how the PySpark API is set up.
 More specifically, in the use of the [`.transform()`][.transform] method.
 This requires a single callable object, which returns a PySpark dataframe from it.
 The [`.transform()`][.transform] method is quite powerful and versatile for our purposes.

-- **:material-numeric-2-circle-outline: What version of PySpark is required to use the full features of this package?**
+- **:material-numeric-2-circle-outline: What version of PySpark is required to use the full features of this package? :1234:**

     ---

     PySpark version `3.3.0` or higher is required.
 This is because the [`.transform()`][.transform] method had the `*args` and `**kwargs` parameters added in version `3.3.0`.
 If you try to use a version earlier than this, then a [`PySparkVersionError`][toolbox_pyspark.utils.exceptions.PySparkVersionError] will be raised during initialisation of this package.

+- **:material-numeric-3-circle-outline: Why shouldn't I just use the default PySpark functions out-of-the-box? :package:**

+    ---

+    PySpark functions are designed to be generic, single-use functions.
+Which is fine, and it works well.
+This [`toolbox-pyspark`][toolbox-pyspark] package is designed to leverage the PySpark base functionality, and add more conveniences and extensions to it.
+It also reduces hundreds of lines of pure PySpark code in to just a few convenient lines, if you make full use of the [`.transform()`][.transform] method.

 </div>